 Perhaps the best known jazz trombonist of all time, J.J.
 Johnson was the first one of the earliest musicians on the instrument to play in the bebop style.

 Born in 1924, his career started (as with most musicians from that era) in the 40’s swinging big bands and orchestras – most notably Benny Carter and Count Basie.

 He immediately decamped to the New York jazz scene to play in small group line ups with innovators including Max Roach, Sonny Stitt, Bud Powell & Charlie Parker.

-The 1950’s saw him make his first Blue Note albums – both as a bandleader and with Miles Davis – followed by a highly successful double-trombone project with Kai Windig, for Savoy Records.
+The 1950’s saw him make his first Blue Note albums – both as a bandleader and with Miles Davis – followed by a highly successful double-trombone project with Kai Winding, for Savoy Records.

 The following years saw him capitalise on his status as the go-to jazz trombonist, appearing around the world with most of the legends of the time, including Clifford Jordan, Nat Adderley, Freddie Hubbard, Tommy Flanagan, Cedar Walton, Elvin Jones, Paul Chambers and Max Roach – as well as stints with the Jazz at the Philharmonic show.